Reasons People Don’t File Suit in a Personal Injury Case

 Finally, as a Morton Grove personal injury lawyer, it’s our duty to advise people when it is and when it is not a good idea to file suit.
 Often, a person’s injuries will dictate whether they should or should not file a lawsuit.

-If you were involved in an auto accident and suffered a back or neck sprain or strain, it is not likely that a jury is going to compensate you very much for your injuries.
+If you were involved in a Morton Grove auto accident and suffered a back or neck sprain or strain, it is not likely that a jury is going to compensate you very much for your injuries.
 This is not to diminish the pain or discomfort you are going through.
 Simply pointing out that those are not the kind of injuries that juries compensate victims for.
 I think jurors feel that these types of cases should have been resolved out of court.
 Most judges would agree with that as well.

 Our firm is located in Northbrook, Illinois but we practice all over Chicagoland and throughout the state of Illinois.
 As such, if you are seeking a Morton Grove personal injury lawyer, or you want to confer with an attorney about whether you should file a lawsuit, call our office today at 312-848-9783 for a free consultation.